 - a.
 3 semester hours of principles of computing. - b.
 Free electives to complete 120 s.h. minimum degree requirement.
 Credit in this category will not exceed 5 hours. - 5.
-Upper Division: 37 semester hours of a common business core (Professional Writing, Statistics for Business & Economics, Information Systems in Organizations, Principles of Management, Principles of Marketing, Legal Environment of Business, Business Finance, Quantitative Decision Making, Financial Statement Analysis, Managerial Economics, Leadership, and Strategic Management) and 3 semester hours of a business broadening course selected by the student in consultation with the academic advisor. - 6.
-Capstone Course: All BBA students must complete MGMT 4340 Strategic Management toward the end of their program.
+Upper Division: 37 semester hours of a common business core (Professional Writing, Business Statistics, Information Systems in Organizations, Principles of Management, Principles of Marketing, Legal Environment of Business, Business Finance, Operations & Supply Chain Management, Financial Statement Analysis, Managerial Economics, and Leadership) and 3 semester hours of a business broadening course selected by the student in consultation with the academic advisor. - 6.
+Capstone Course: All BBA students must complete MGMT 4309 Strategic Management toward the end of their program.
 The course is only offered in the fall and spring; credit for the course may not be transferred from another institution.
 Students may not register for the course until they meet prerequisites as described in their catalog. - 7.
 Comprehensive Exam: Exam covering the content of the BBA core classes.
-The exam is offered to students enrolled in MGMT 4340.
+The exam is offered to students enrolled in MGMT 4309.
 Students may choose to take the exam at one of the arranged testing sites, or will need to make suitable proctoring arrangements. - 8.
-BBA Conference: All BBA students must participate in the BBA Conference during the semester in which they enroll in MGMT 4340.
+BBA Conference: All BBA students must participate in the BBA Conference during the semester in which they enroll in MGMT 4309.
 The conference is held each fall and spring and requires face-to-face attendance.
-BBA students should check the schedule (available online at www.uhv.edu/bus) prior to registration to avoid conflicts.
+BBA students should check the schedule (available online at www.uhv.edu/bus/bbaconference/schedule.asp) prior to registration to avoid conflicts.